List of Chicago Fire characters: Joe Cruz

-Joe was the driver of Truck 81 but received a suspension from Deputy District Chief Joel Tiberg when 81 got involved in a T-bone collision with Truck 66 from Firehouse 105 in Austin since they were both en route to the same structure fire.
-The collision resulted in Mouch sustaining a major eye laceration, two guys from Truck 66 having a broken arm for one and a broken leg for the other, and the driver, Jason Molina, being knocked unconscious.
-At first, he was accused of blowing a red light because he forgot the color of the traffic light and because he blew another red light 30 seconds before the accident.
-But when Molina woke up, he confessed that his Lieutenant, Tommy Welch, ordered him to beat Truck 81 so they could take command of operations at the scene.
-He was cleared of the accusation, and since Molina woke up, he was not charged with manslaughter.
-He still got 3 months suspension' from driving the truck and was temporarily replaced by Otis, who was next in line to drive 81.
-However, Chief Boden managed to reduce his suspension.
+Joe is the driver of Truck 81 but receives a suspension from Deputy District Chief Joel Tiberg when 81 gets involved in a T-bone collision with Truck 66 from Firehouse 105 in Austin as they ere both en route to the same structure fire.
+The collision results in Mouch sustaining a major eye laceration, two guys from Truck 66 having a broken arm for one and a broken leg for the other, and the driver, Jason Molina, being knocked unconscious.
+At first, he is accused of blowing a red light because he forgot the color of the traffic light and because he blew another red light 30 seconds before the accident.
+But when Molina wakes up, he confesses that his Lieutenant, Tommy Welch, ordered him to beat Truck 81 so they could take command of operations at the scene.
+Cruz is cleared of the accusation, and is not charged with manslaughter.
+He still gets 3 months suspension' from driving the truck and is temporarily replaced by Otis, who was next in line to drive 81.
+However, Chief Boden manages to reduce his suspension.

 Cruz is a dance instructor and teaches Zumba when off-duty, a fact that he keeps a secret until Brett coincidentally turns up at his Zumba class because she lives nearby.
 He asks her to keep it a secret since he does not want to be ridiculed by his colleagues at 51.
 A running gag in the show is Cruz's inability to cook; he tries to fill in as the firehouse cook after Mills is promoted from Candidate status, but his cooking is often met with ridicule from the rest of the firehouse.
-He currently works as a bouncer at a bar.
+He occasionally works as a bouncer at a bar.
 Since Cruz regularly talks to her about the class, Casey becomes suspicious and talks to Brett about romantic relationships inside the firehouse.
 To clear the misunderstanding, she reveals to him that Cruz is actually her instructor.
 Casey talks to Dawson, who tells Herrmann and so on until the whole firehouse knows about it.
 In "Chopper", the guys from Truck 81 and Squad 3 come to assist one of his classes.
 In "Spartacus", after Scott Rice is given the boot, Chief Boden announces that Cruz received his squad certification just before his shift started, and he is subsequently given Rice's spot just as a call comes in.
 At first, Otis is pissed Cruz did not tell him first due to the recent tensions between Truck and Squad but later congratulates him at Molly's.

 In "Hiding Not Seeking", he grows increasingly concerned about Brett after she volunteers to go undercover to one of the bombing suspect's houses.
-After it was successful, he begins to take it out on her.
+After it is successful, he begins to take it out on her.